FelixLyons/SkyRats/README.md

 # 🐀 SkyRats

-SkyRats is a **client-side mod** designed to enhance the **Hypixel Skyblock** experience with useful features and quality-of-life improvements.
+SkyRats is a Forge 1.8.9 **client-sided mod** designed to enhance the **Hypixel Skyblock** experience with useful features and quality-of-life improvements.

 > ⚠️ **Disclaimer**
 > This mod is **not officially approved or endorsed by Hypixel**, and is **not listed** on their [Allowed Modifications list](https://support.hypixel.net/hc/en-us/articles/6472550754962-Hypixel-Allowed-Modifications).